chr-1x/ananas/readme.rst

 work for every bot:

-**class**: the fully-specified python class that the runner script should instantiate to start your bot. e.g. "default.TraceryBot"
+**class**: the fully-specified python class that the runner script should instantiate to start your bot. e.g. "ananas.default.TraceryBot"

 **domain**\ ¹: the domain of the instance to run the bot on.
 Must support https connections.
 Only include the domain, no protocol or slashes. e.g.  "mastodon.social"